18 Unmissable Things to Do in San Francisco (Map + Local Tips)

 Tips:

-- Order “Animal Style” from the secret menu
+- Order “Animal Style” for the full experience

 18. Mrs. Doubtfire House